Top 5 Reasons to Love Washington, DC in Spring and Summer

 Festival season starts in the spring.
-Amongst the biggest spring festivals in the city is the world-famous National Cherry Blossom in April.
-Visitors from all over the world looking to see the blossoms, parades, cultural programs and festivities come to attend the three-day long festival.
+Amongst the city’s biggest spring festivals is the world-famous National Cherry Blossom in April.
+Visitors worldwide looking to see the blossoms, parades, cultural programs, and festivities come to attend the three-day-long festival.
 Lucky locals have the opportunity to enjoy the blossoms for as long as they linger on the trees.

 - Sports and Activities

 The Washington Nationals are back in season.
 Throughout the year, proud fans wave flags from their homes and balconies and wear team apparel.
 Once Spring rolls around, fans are heading to the stadium to enjoy the game outdoor.
-Between games, the stadium hosts events and festivals, so even non-sports lovers get in on the action.
+The stadium hosts events and festivals between games, so even non-sports lovers get in on the action.

 You don’t have to be a pro baseball fan to enjoy sports in DC.
 With spring, parks begin to fill up with impromptu soccer games and other sports, while bikers take to the streets.